pmunts/muntsos/README.md

     but it can be useful, and other people seem to like it.
 The **`python3`** program source has been patched to disable byte code caching.
 Byte code caching doesn't make much sense in an embedded system and it increases the storage footprint significantly.
+The Python3 extension includes **`libffi.so`** and Linux Simple I/O Library bindings for Python3.

   - 3 February 2024 -- Upgraded ethtool to 6.7.
 Fixed an annoying
     backspace problem by adding **`crterase`** to the **`stty`** command